Thinking about heading to the Edinburgh Fringe Festival? Our advice – do it!

 Brennan is a storyteller extraordinaire, infuriatingly likeable, and incredible at crafting tales that can somehow leave you in stitches, whilst also warming your heart.

-He comes to the 2018 fringe off the back of two stellar years with a Fringe 2016 Best Newcomer nomination, and a 2017 follow up show that received huge plaudits.
-We’re hoping his new show ‘Evermore’ lives up to the hype.
+He came to the 2018 fringe off the back of two stellar years with a Fringe 2016 Best Newcomer nomination, and a 2017 follow up show that received huge plaudits.
+Taking his show Evermore on tour, his 2019 has been pretty busy.